 Watch Fall Foliage (Koyo 紅葉)

-This another experience in Japan that won’t cost you any money, except maybe the price of an entry to some parks.
+This is another experience in Japan that won’t cost you any money, except maybe the price of an entry to some parks.
 Please keep in mind that the autumn colors start first in the north and progressively make their way down to the south.
-This means that you’ll be able to see the yellow, orange and red leaves in Tokyo and Kyoto between mid-October and November.
+This means that you’ll be able to see the yellow, orange, and red leaves in Tokyo and Kyoto in early November.

-Even though it’s possible to admire the colors pretty much everywhere, specially in Kyoto, I would recommend the Hozu River Boat Cruise (tickets here) along the Hozu Valley (from Kameoka to Arashiyama).
+Even though it’s possible to admire the colors pretty much everywhere, especially in Kyoto, I would recommend the Hozu River Boat Cruise (tickets here) along the Hozu Valley (from Kameoka to Arashiyama).